Tony-njiru/To-do-task/README.md

 - **Search and Filter**: Easily find tasks with the search bar.
 Filter tasks by category or text, making it simple to locate specific items.

+- **minimizes to do**: minimizes your todos just incse you have lots of them; saving your screen and able to manage them at once.

 - **Task Management**: Mark tasks as done, edit their titles and descriptions, or delete them when they're completed or no longer needed.

 - **Copy to Clipboard**: Copy the task description to your clipboard with a single click, allowing you to quickly share or reference task details.